25 Oct 2025

 From royal rituals to everyday life

 Thanaka is made from the bark of the Thanaka tree, a slow-growing species that thrives in central Burma.
-For generations, families have ground the bark with water on a circular stone slab called a kyauk pyin until it forms a creamy, golden paste.
+For generations, families have ground the bark of the Thanaka tree with water on a circular stone slab called a kyauk pyin until it forms a creamy, golden Thanaka paste.
 The process is slow and deliberate, as if every swirl connects the present moment to centuries of tradition.

 First, it began as a royal indulgence, used by queens and courtiers to keep their skin cool and radiant; eventually, it became an integral part of everyday life.
 Farmers wore it to shield themselves from the harsh sun.
 Children dabbed it before playing outside, and women adorned themselves with decorative swirls for festivals and family gatherings.

-Today, it remains as common as ever, seen on faces in markets, monasteries, and city cafés.
+The process of making the Thanaka paste is long and tedious.
+Today, it remains as common as ever, seen on faces in markets, monasteries, and city cafés and is also sold in the form of a convenient Thanaka powder.
 It’s a unifying sight, one that cuts across class and gender.

 More than just skincare

 Thanaka is, first and foremost, practical.
+The benefits of Thanaka are endless.
 The paste acts as a natural sunscreen and cooling agent in Burma’s hot climate.
 It has anti-oxidant and anti-bacterial properties, keeping the skin protected and fresh.
-But the reason Thanaka has lasted for centuries is because it’s rooted in Burma’s spiritual practices and beliefs.
+But the reason Thanaka has lasted for centuries is that it’s rooted in Burma’s spiritual practices and beliefs.

 In Burmese culture, gold is the colour of enlightenment.
 Thanaka, with its warm, golden hue, is seen as a reflection of purity and inner calm.
 Applying it is both an act of self-care and a ritual of mindfulness.